-classification results of the built up

-pixels from the 4 kernel obtained.

-43 United Nations Human Settleme nts Program me (UN- HABIT AT), 2009 Executive Summary of Structure Plans for Awka, Onitsha and Nnewi2027 The method adopted was the participatory and very engaging Rapid Urban Sector Profiling for Sustainability (RUSPS), first developed by the UN-HABITAT. and has been successfully employed in several countries.
-The UN-HABITAT organized a week-long training on RUSPS to properly induct 10 Nigerian Experts and 15 governments technical staff drawn from Anambra State Ministries and local governments and Federal Ministry of Housing and Urban Development in RUSPS methodology.
-During the training, RUSPS global data collection framework was reviewed with an agreement on the undermentioned seven thematic issues for the conduct of RUSPS for Anambra cities: Basic urban services; Environment, Gender, Governance, Heritage/historic areas, Local Economic Development; and Shelter and slums.
-IKONOS Satellite image, Personal observation, statistical records and ArcGIS software The method used in producing their landuse and landcover maps was not recorded, the statistical records used is not enough for this kind of study but required a well-structured questionnaire and the year their IKONOS Satellite image was acquired was not revealed in their report.
+1 1 classification results of the built up pixels from the 4 kernel obtained.
+43 United Executive The method adopted was the IKONOS The method Nations Summary participatory and very engaging Satellite used in Human of Rapid Urban Sector Profiling for image, producing their Settleme Structure Sustainability (RUSPS), first Personal landuse and nts Plans for developed by the UN-HABITAT. and observation, landcover maps Program Awka, has been successfully employed in statistical was not me (UN- Onitsha several countries.
+The UN-HABITAT records and recorded, the HABIT and organized a week-long training on ArcGIS statistical AT), Nnewi2027 RUSPS to properly induct 10 software records used is 2009 Nigerian Experts and 15 governments not enough for technical staff drawn from Anambra this kind of State Ministries and local study but governments and Federal Ministry of required a Housing and Urban Development in well-structured RUSPS methodology.
+During the questionnaire training, RUSPS global data and the year collection framework was reviewed their IKONOS with an agreement on the under- Satellite image mentioned seven thematic issues for was acquired the conduct of RUSPS for Anambra was not cities: Basic urban services; revealed in Environment, Gender, Governance, their report.
+Heritage/historic areas, Local r Economic Development; and Shelter and slums.
+L L